 But the disappointment was part of the whirlwind that surrounded the upcoming PS5 launch.
 We speculated and we hoped, knowing that at some point Sony would have to share more details on its upcoming console - so we tuned in thinking “it might happen this time”.

 Fast forward to 2021 and the PS5 is out in the wild.
 As I awaited February 2021’s Sony State of Play, the memories of dismay from the previous State of Plays faded away and I let my mind wander to the endless possibilities of what Sony could showcase at the event.

 “Maybe a new God of War Ragnarok trailer (I really hope it’s not delayed)?
 Perhaps we’ll get a release date for Horizon Forbidden West (it’ll definitely be November, right?)?
-Will Kena: Bridge of Spirits be on PS Plus this March (I need that wholesome in my life)?”
+Will Kena: Bridge of Spirits be one of the PS Plus free games this March (I need that wholesome in my life)?”
 All this, despite Sony explicitly saying it would focus on third-party and indie games - we’re creatures of wishful thinking, after all.

 So when State of Play didn’t give us as many big announcements we were hoping for, it stung more than before.

 - Best PS5 games: the most essential PlayStation 5 releases

 - New PS5 games: upcoming PS5 game release dates